Ghostcognito/MACRand/README.txt

 Run the makeinstall file like so './makeinstall' this should make them exacutable from the terminal.
 Make sure you have run this first!
-If you don't remeber your mac or it wasn't saved don't worry, just restart your PC.
+If you don't remember your MAC address or it wasn't saved don't worry, just restart your PC.

 To get a new mac use 'macauto', to go back to your old mac use 'macback', to show what your mac is use 'macshow'.

-I would recommend running the MACWait while not connected to a network, this is due to the DHCP and how it will deal with a 'new' request from what it views as a new host conected to the network.
+I would recommend running the 'MACWait' while not connected to a network, this is due to the DHCP and how it will deal with a 'new' request from what it views as a new host conected to the network.